Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Note:

-• When the Sophos Firewall has its wireless network security mode set to WPA2 Enterprise, Windows NPS network policy with PEAP is required.
+• When the Sophos Firewall's wireless network security mode is set to WPA2 Enterprise, a Windows NPS network policy with PEAP is required.

-• NPS network policy with EAP doesn't work for WPA2 Enterprise wireless network.
+• NPS network policy with EAP doesn't work for the WPA2 Enterprise wireless network.

-• To configure PEAP, please see Configure Certificate Templates for PEAP and EAP Requirements.
+• To configure PEAP, see Configure Certificate Templates for PEAP and EAP Requirements.

-The RADIUS Server is located under the Network Policy Server (NPS) panel, the Network Policy and Access Services role can be added from Server Manager > Add Roles and features on Windows Server 2012.
+The RADIUS Server is located under the Network Policy Server (NPS) panel.
+On Windows Server 2012, the Network Policy and Access Services role can be added from Server Manager > Add Roles and Features.

 Click Close and restart your server.